Adult Education Learning Opportunities

 Each year we offer weekly classes, semester courses, and individual programs and speakers.
 The majority of our courses are taught by the clergy of Congregation Shalom.
 Other classes and programs may be taught by knowledgeable and skilled lay leaders and Jewish professionals from our own congregation or from the greater Jewish community.

-View the online Adult Education Offerings 5777 pamphlet here.
+View the full 5779 Adult Education opportunities here.

 Lunch and Learns